simeonqs/Social_network_architecture_and_the_tempo_of_cumulative_cultural_evolution/code/3_R_agent_based_models/output/README.txt

-This folder contains two folder.
+This folder contains two folderd.
 One for each agent based model.
-The results are stored as .RData files, which can be loaded to replicate the figures.
-The folders also contain figures not used in the publication.
-These were used to verify the models are running correctly in the R version.
+The results are not included, since they are too large for the Github repository.
+If you run the code, the results will be stored in the correct folder.